RomaZykov/CringeHub/README.md

   - [ ] Option to add images/videos/gifs
   - [ ] Publish draft operation for user feed

-## Features (development)
+## ✨ Features (development)
-  - Design from Figma (I did it)
+  - Design from Figma
   - Composite builds through convention plugins
   - Multi-module feature and layers based architecture

-  - Custom theme
-  - Inspired by [NowInAndroid](https://github.com/android/nowinandroid) (without the InDirectionalFlow approach, but with the classic clean architecture from Uncle Bob)
+**Please note:** This repository contains a frozen open source version.
+Current development is conducted in a private repository.
+We publish the code as soon as it is ready.

-## Tests
+## ✅ Tests
 <!--
 1) Скриншот тесты
   From the above section you’ll notice that there were two commands we used – updateDebugScreenshotTest and validateDebugScreenshotTest.
 With these commands we need to make sure that our screenshots are kept up-to-date with the latest changes in our project, but we don’t want to be updating them all of the time – as we could accidentally update screenshots with UI regressions.